 French revolution is considered as the most important landmark in human history.
 The revolution occurred in 1789 and swept away the existing political institutions, overthrew the French Monarchy and aimed at establishing an egalitarian society and responsible government.
-The revolution began with the siege of Bastille on July 14, 1789 and continued until the rise of Napoleon Bonaparte to power.
+The revolution began with the storm of Bastille on July 14, 1789 and continued until the rise of Napoleon Bonaparte to power.

-Fig. Fall of Bastille during French Revolution
+Fig: Fall of Bastille during French Revolution

 FRENCH SOCIETY DURING THE LATE EIGHTEENTH CENTURY